 The pseudosac is pulled inside and tacked above the pubic bone.
 It prevents bulge in inguinal area post operatively which may be reason of dissatisfaction for the patient.
-The inferior epigastric artery [IEA] is identified laterally.
+The inferior epigastric artery [IEA] is identified laterally (fig - 4).

+Fig-4: Space of Bogros

 The plane of cleavage is opened underneath IEA to enter into Space of Bogros laterally.
 Laterally our dissection is advanced to define triangle of pain.
 Laterally we need to go 2 cm above and lateral to anterior superior iliac spine.

-One should preserve fibrofatty fascia over ileo-psoas complex.
-Genital branch of genitofemoral nerve, femoral nerve and lateral cutaneous nerve of thigh are located over ileopsoas complex.
+Preserve fibrofatty fascia over ileopsoas complex to avoid injury to genital branch of genitofemoral nerve, femoral nerve and lateral cutaneous nerve of thigh are located over ileopsoas complex.
 IEA should remain undersurface of rectus muscle.
 One should avoid dissection in between IEA and rectus muscle, which usually happens in learning curve.
 Indirect sac is pulled medially and cord structures area gently separated laterally.

 Testicular vessels will go first and later vas deferens will be seen and separated from peritoneum.
-Avoid handling the vas as far as possible.
+Avoid handling the vas.
 Triangle of doom is defined which is bounded medially by vas laterally by testicular vessels and base is formed by peritoneal fold.
-Our lower limits of dissections is where the vas turns medially.
+Our lower limit of dissection is where the vas turns medially.
 Complete sac should not be reduced, ligated and leave the distal part as it is.
 Always rule femoral and obturator hernia.
 Keep holding the peritoneum at different places so chances of opening the peritoneum are minimized.